Effective leaders rise in the face of adversity to motivate and inspire employees, partners and customers.

 Join your colleagues in our virtual lounge for live video interaction, try our "speed networking", like speed dating, meet a new person one-on-one for a few minutes, then go on to the next

-All sessions will be recorded and loaded onto our site for future access for all registered
+All sessions are recorded and loaded onto our site for access for all registered when convenient

 Presentations Skills for LEADERS: Inside the Office and Outside in Public - Vito Mazza